 You can then reinstall the game by inserting the disc or downloading it again from the Microsoft Store.
 To download the game again, search for the game in the Microsoft Store, select the game, and then select Install.

 On Xbox One, each game is provided storage.
 As a user's game library grows, so does their cloud storage, and an Xbox Live Gold subscription isn’t required.
-This gives Xbox One users unlimited cloud storage based on their library size.

 If you're an avid gamer, you might run out of cloud storage space.
 If so, free up space by deleting unwanted game saves.
 Or, keep playing without saving to the cloud.